abbyy/RTR-SDK.Android/README.md

   The sample code implementing a multipage image capture scenario with tuned user interface.

+- Integration with FlexiCapture (**sample-ui-imagecapture-flexicapture**)

+  In the sample is demonstrated how to set up connection between an application with multipage capture functionality as a front-end and FlexiCapture Application Server as a back-end and how to send captured documents to the server for further processing.

 ## Prerequisites

 To try out the real-time OCR technology using these samples, request ABBYY Mobile Capture trial version on the [ABBYY website](http://www.abbyy.com/mobile-capture-sdk/#request-demo).